The demo video packet includes an in-depth

 owners of our older models who want to get the latest technology.

 to better assist our customers.
 We also develop new art packages

 on a regular basis to help our customers with metal art businesses

 make more money.
 Our designs are all protected by copyrights, patents

 and trademarks which we rigorously defend.

-We don't sell through dealers in North America because we sell the machine
+We don't have dealers because we sell the machine

 directly.
-Dealers would need added markup, making the price you pay much higher.
-Also, dealers
+Dealers would need an added markup, so you would

 as we can.
 Our staff specializes in this machine and is readily